 Choose Your DannysEnginePortal.com Help Topic Below

-So, An engine coolant temperature (ECT) sensor, is used to measure the temperature of the coolant.
+So, An (ECT) sensor, is used to measure the temperature of the coolant.
 Consequently, Giving an indication of how much heat the engine is giving off.
 Furthermore, The sensor works with the vehicle’s (ECU), continually monitoring the temperature of the coolant.
 Finally, Making sure the engine is running at the optimum temperature.

 So, To get an accurate reading of the current engine temperature, the (ECU) sends a regulated voltage to the (ECT).
 Consequently, The resistance of the sensor varies with temperature.
 So, This is how the (ECU) can monitor temperature changes.